Transpyler/transpyler/README.rst

 Creating support for a new language is very simple.
 Say we want to create a Py-Klingon to help us dominate the galaxy.
-Fortunately, Klingon structure is not very different from English and we can go a long way just by translating tokens.
+Fortunately, Klingon structure is not very different from English and we can go a long way just by translating make_tokens.
 In transpyler it looks like this:

 .. code-block:: python